hdesai123/MetacraftersAssement/README.md

 ## Description

 The solidity code has three variables and two functions.
-The functions mint and burn generates and deletes tokens respectively.
+The functions mint and burn generate and delete tokens respectively.

 ### Executing program

-Just run the code in the RemixIDE and compile and deploye it.
+Just run the code in the RemixIDE and compile and deploy it.

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;

 /*
      REQUIREMENTS

     1. Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)